remla2025-team9/operation/docs/extension.md

 - **Onboarding difficulty**
   New team members or interns spend more time fixing DVC problems than understanding our pipeline’s logic.
 That creates a bad first impression.

-## 3. Proposed Fix: Deterministic Preprocessing and DVC Cleanup
+## 3. Feature Addition: Automated Artifact Generation and CI Validation

-We suggest a two-part approach:
+To improve automation, ensure reproducibility, and strengthen CI validation, we introduce a feature that enables deterministic preprocessing and verifies artifact integrity automatically:

 ### A. Stop Tracking `preprocessor.joblib` Directly in DVC